peterhs73/Tupelo/README.md

 - add the ability to edit files without guessing
 - add the ability to move files and corresponde update.
 - Index page uses 'Main', and other sorted by alphabet
+- the windows menu bar problem is solved by updating intel graphic card chip.
+For dell (XPS 13 & 15) the best option is to use dell support assistance that came with the computer.

 # Source Code